Beneor/homology-segment-analysis/README.md

 `git clone https://bitbucket.org/beneor/homology-segment-analysis.git`

-Then navigate to program base folder, and start using it.
+Then navigate to program base folder, and start using.

 # Usage